mjpritchard/test-decap-help/content/docs/data-transfer/globus-command-line-interface.md

 Updated for new JASMIN Default Collection (replaces previous JASMIN Globus Endpoint)
 {{</alert>}}

+Please read {{<link "globus-transfers-with-jasmin"/>}} first for a wider introduction to Globus on JASMIN.

 This article describes

 - how to transfer data using the Globus Command Line Interface.
 It covers: